lalitnayyar/bawlSupabaseSetup/output.md

     "metadata": {
       "loc": {
         "lines": {
-          "from": 265,
+          "from": 240,
-          "to": 276
+          "to": 251
         }
       }
     }
   },
   {
-    "pageContent": "Buy with confidence\nMoney Back Guarantee:Full 30-day guarantee, no questions asked.\n\nKeep Discount For Life: Your discount stays for as long as you subscribe.\n\nCancel Whenever: No lock-in period.
-Cancel whenever you want.\n\nBuy Scrimba as a Gift:\nOne-time purchase\nGive a membership without worrying about future payments\n\n30-day money-back guarantee\nNo questions asked, full refund within 24 hours\n\nDoes not expire\nOur gift vouchers do not expire", "metadata": {
+    "pageContent": "Cancel Whenever: No lock-in period.
+Cancel whenever you want.\n\nBuy Scrimba as a Gift:\nOne-time purchase\nGive a membership without worrying about future payments\n\n30-day money-back guarantee\nNo questions asked, full refund within 24 hours\n\nDoes not expire\nOur gift vouchers do not expire\n\nAccess ALL our content\nTake all our courses, including the Frontend Developer Career Path\n\nEasy to use\nJust send a link and your recipient is good to go!", "metadata": {
       "loc": {
         "lines": {
-          "from": 276,
+          "from": 253,
-          "to": 291
+          "to": 269
         }
       }
     }
   },
   {
-    "pageContent": "30-day money-back guarantee\nNo questions asked, full refund within 24 hours\n\nDoes not expire\nOur gift vouchers do not expire\n\nAccess ALL our content\nTake all our courses, including the Frontend Developer Career Path\n\nEasy to use\nJust send a link and your recipient is good to go!\n\nCommunity\nJoin a global community of friendly and helpful coders", "metadata": {
-      "loc": {
-        "lines": {
-          "from": 291,
-          "to": 304
-        }
-      }
-    }
-  },
-  {
-    "pageContent": "Easy to use\nJust send a link and your recipient is good to go!\n\nCommunity\nJoin a global community of friendly and helpful coders\n\nDiscord Town Hall - ask team Scrimba anything.
+    "pageContent": "Community\nJoin a global community of friendly and helpful coders\n\nDiscord Town Hall - ask team Scrimba anything.
 Hear back immediately!
 Live every Tuesday 5pm GMT/Midday EST. Various members of the Scrimba team smiling and Pumpkin the tuxedo cat saying 'Welcome' in a speech bubble.\nTown Hall", "metadata": {
       "loc": {
         "lines": {
-          "from": 304,
+          "from": 271,
-          "to": 311
+          "to": 275
         }
       }
     }